ibm-cloud-docs/account/_include-segments/define-iam-segment.md

 1. Click **Add**.
 1. Select the service and the required service and platform access.
    * The service access role allows access for using the service and performing service API calls.
-   * The platform access role enables actions to be performed on platform resources, such as creating an instance, connecting instances to apps, and assigning user access.
+   * The platform access role enables actions to be carried out on platform resources.
+For example, creating an instance, connecting instances to apps, and assigning user access.
 1. Click **Save**.